inrikyo/linux-lens/README.md

 ```bash
 chmod +x run.sh
 ```
+   * ho add the cd of the location of the main file btw in the `run.sh` in the cd

 if you using `KDE` you can set it up as a shortcut to run it faster
 </details>
 <details>